What We Know About Estonia's EUDI Wallet

 Reassurance: All EU Countries Must Comply

 If you're concerned about whether Estonia will deliver an EUDI Wallet, remember this: the December 2026 deadline applies equally to all 27 EU member states.
 Estonia is legally obligated to provide a wallet, just like every other country.
-Given Estonia's unparalleled track record in digital identity—with over two decades of operational experience, a digitally literate population, and world-class institutional capacity through RIA—Estonia is among the EU countries most likely to deliver a fully functional EUDI Wallet on time, if not ahead of schedule.
+The lack of public announcements does not indicate Estonia won't comply—many countries are developing wallets without extensive public communication until closer to launch.

 Information Accuracy Notice